-Tod Lindberg is a senior fellow at the Hudson Institute and a research fellow at the Hoover Institution, Stanford University.
+Tod Lindberg is a Senior Fellow at Hudson Institute specializing in national security issues and the role of U.S. leadership.
 He writes widely on U.S. foreign policy and national security, as well as on American politics and philosophical topics.
-His main policy focus in recent years has been on improving international cooperation for the prevention of genocide and mass atrocities.

 He is the author of The Heroic Heart: Greatness Ancient and Modern (Encounter Books, 2015), a philosophical investigation of changing ideas about heroism and its connection to political order and change, and The Political Teachings of Jesus, a study of Jesus’s Gospel teaching about worldly affairs (HarperCollins, 2007; paperback edition, HarperOne, 2008).
 He is co-author with Lee Feinstein of Means to an End: U.S. Interest in the International Criminal Court (Brookings Press, 2009).
 He is the editor of Beyond Paradise and Power: Europe, America and the Future of a Troubled Partnership (Routledge, 2005) and co-editor with Derek Chollet and David Shorr of Bridging the Foreign Policy Divide (Routledge, 2007).